 Metagenomic and metatranscriptomic library preparation and sequencing

 Raw data were downloaded from NCBI SRA PRJNA678453.
-The laboratory procedures have been described in detail20.
-In brief, DNA and RNA libraries preparation was performed according to Illumina’s recommendations.
-DNA fragments were sheared on a Covaris E220 to ~450bp, and tagged with one of Illumina’s TruSeq HT DNA dual barcode combination.
-The oligo-dT mRNA purification step was omitted and instead, 200ng of total RNA were directly added to the Elution2-Frag-Prime step.
-Both DNA and RNA libraries were quantified using Promega's QuantiFluor dsDNA assay and the average library sizes were quantified on an Agilent Tapestation 4200.
-Library concentrations were normalized to 4nM and validated by qPCR on a QuantStudio-3 real-time PCR system (Applied Biosystems), using the Kapa library quantification kit recommended for Illumina platforms (Kapa Biosystems).

-The libraries were then pooled at equimolar concentrations and sequenced on the Illumina HiSeq2500 platform at a read-length of 250bp paired-end and 100 bp paired-end for DNA and RNA libraries, respectively.
+The laboratory procedures used for DNA and RNA extraction and sequencing have been described in detail20

 Read preprocessing, taxonomic and functional profiling:

 Raw sequencing reads pre-processing was performed as described previously20.
 Briefly, non-biological sequences, low quality RNA reads identified as ribosomal RNA as well as DNA and RNA reads mapping to the human genomes were discarded from the dataset.